Application Period for 2015 California SCBG Now Open

 Grants cannot directly benefit or provide a profit to a single organization, institution, or individual.
 Matching funds are encouraged, but not required.

-If you are interested in applying for 2015 California SCBG grant funding, please contact Toni (firstname.lastname@example.org or at 530-893-4764, ext.
-205) or any member of the Morrison team.
+If you are interested in applying for 2015 California SCBG grant funding, please contact the Morrison Grants Team by email at email@example.com or call us at 530-893-4764..
 We still have capacity to accept clients for this program and are happy to discuss any potential projects with you and answer any questions you may have about the program.

 Morrison was blessed with success on four 2014 Specialty Crop Block grant proposals, announced earlier this month, assisting our clients in securing nearly $1.5 million in total grant funding.